 Encouraging our community to garden has been a focus of The Hort from the very beginning—over 175 years ago.
 Sometimes it took the form of horticultural exhibitions, offering prizes for the best gardens on selected streets, or initiating garden activities at public or private buildings.
 The Hort has supported gardens at Dewson Public School on and off for over one hundred years.
-The Hort supports approximately 10 community-based garden projects every year ranging from boulevards and corner parkettes to the re-creation of the heritage gardens at Colborne Lodge Museum in High Park.
+The Hort supports a variety of community-based garden projects every year, including gardens within city parks and church grounds.

 The Hort is very proud of the wonderful changes these gardens have brought to their respective areas and the community spirit that has been generated around spaces large and small.
 They truly bring out the soul in our city and soothe the spirit of anyone who passes by.

 The following is the Society’s mandate as per our Constitution and the OMAFRA objectives:

 - To encourage the planting of flowers, shrubs and trees